 Now that I’ve been back in Jerusalem I have wanted to update my blog for a while… I never finished updating about my holidays because it began feeling a little like a chore.
-This blog is first and foremost for me, a log of things that I have done and enjoyed or not enjoyed, a record of things I have experienced and witnessed.
-It’s supposed to be exactly like traveling is – sporadic.

 On Friday morning we woke up early and checked out of Chef Hostel, piling into the car to drive up to Haifa.
-The drive there was easy enough and quite pleasant, but once we were in Haifa and had to find the home of my mother’s friend we were completely lost.
-While we made the journey from Tel Aviv to Haifa in record time (about an hour and a half) we spent another 30 minutes driving oh so slowly up the Carmel mountain and driving in circles to find the little street that we had to get to.
+The drive there was easy enough and quite pleasant, but once we were in Haifa and had to find the home of my mother’s friend, we were completely lost.
+While we made the journey from Tel Aviv to Haifa in record time (about an hour and a half) we spent another 30 minutes driving oh so slowly up the mountain and driving in circles to find the little street that we had to get to.

 We finally found my mother’s friend – a man who had been her leader in a Jewish youth group when she was 15 and who was responsible for my journey to Israel – and we got into his car and headed up to the Druze village of Isfiya, which I had visited once many months prior.
 My mother was elated, chattering away while my father and I enjoyed the beautiful views.
 Once there, we stopped off at a Druze restaurant and ate until we were stuffed.
-Honestly, we all ordered a main dish but we could have just as easily satiated ourselves on the many salads that our table creaked beneath.
+We all ordered a main dish but could have just as easily satiated ourselves on the many salads that our table creaked beneath.
 Continue reading

 Early in January, my family and I headed to Tel Aviv for a brief visit.
-In case it hasn’t yet been clear, I’m not crazy about the city but everyone else wanted to see what it was like and my mother had a good friend from her kibbutz days there that she wanted to see.
+In case it hasn’t been clear, I’m not crazy about the city but everyone else wanted to see what it was like and my mother had a good friend from her kibbutz days there that she wanted to see.

-We arrived just before 3pm and checked into a hostel (prices are absurd in Tel Aviv) right in the city center before hopping into a cab, at my insistence, and heading to Abu Hassan in Jaffa for hummus and masabacha.
+We arrived just before 3pm and checked into a hostel (prices are absurd in Tel Aviv) right in the city center before hopping into a cab and heading to Abu Hassan in Jaffa for hummus and masabacha.
 The food, as always, was divine and I stumbled through my orders in elementary Arabic.
-My mother wasn’t crazy about the masabacha because for some reason she didn’t like the taste of too much tahini in humus.
+My mother wasn’t crazy about the masabacha because for some reason she didn’t like the taste of too much tahini in hummus.
 Continue reading

 After our devastatingly exciting New Year’s Eve (note the sarcasm) we woke up very early on New Year’s Day to start 2012 with a refreshing dip in the Dead Sea.
 Even though I have been living in Israel, only two hours from the Dead Sea, for 7 months, I hadn’t yet visited so my first dip into the salty water was as exciting as it was for my brother and father.